Doug Brigham & Jim Everett, Co-Presidents

 Electrical Engineer and Consultant

-Mike Elliott, a 1969 C of I graduate, is an accomplished electrical engineer and consultant.
+Mike Elliott, a 1971 graduate of the College, is an accomplished electrical engineer and consultant.
 Throughout his career, Elliott has led engineering units in providing power generation and transmission services as a consultant.
 He also has served on large projects throughout the world as a senior project manager and quality assurance specialist.
 His expertise includes design, economic analysis, equipment selection and system protection, coordination, mapping, stability and design.
-He is serving his first term on the C of I Board of Trustees.

 Owner, Corporate Office Installations